Installation of NetBSD 7 on the Raspberry Pi 2

 cvs -q -z2 checkout -P update -dP diff -upN rdiff -u release -d

-Build options for make
+Build options for make can be added to

 MKX11=no CLEANDEPENDS=yes MASTER_SORT=.de .fr .uk PYTHON_VERSION_DEFAULT=36